top of page

 In the Jewish people’s long history, they have had horrible things happen to them, but they have had incredible things occur immediately afterwards.
 They were slaves in Egypt for 210 years and then were miraculously freed.
 They had the destruction of the Second Temple and went into exile in 70 AD, and afterwards, sages came together and formed the body of what we call the “Oral Law” in the writing of the Talmud.
 They had the Holocaust, and then, as was prophesized in the Torah, they received their homeland back—this time for the third time.
 Something that has never happened once before in recorded history.
 In 1900, .5% of the world’s Jews lived in Israel.
 Now, it is just over 50%.

-4) Explanation of Pascal’s Famous Wager
+4) Read an explanation of Pascal’s Famous Wager:

 https://www.myelevatorpitchforgod.com/all-authors/bruce...jos...licht